aartikov/Sesame/README.md

 Sesame is a set of architecture components for Android development.
 It is based on modern technologies including coroutines and Flow.
 Sesame is simple to learn and easy to use.
 It is ideally suited for MVVM and MVI architectures.

+Some Sesame features are inspired by [RxPM](https://github.com/dmdevgo/RxPM) library.

 ## Components
 [property](https://github.com/aartikov/Sesame/tree/master/sesame-property) - provides observable properties and one-time commands.
 [dialog](https://github.com/aartikov/Sesame/tree/master/sesame-dialog) - allows to control dialogs from View Models.